Goal 7: Affordable and clean energy

 Data aggiornamento scheda:

-The indicator quantifies fuel consumption in the transport sector to monitor and/or reduce and diversify it.
-Energy consumption in transport has shown an upward trend since the 1990s, followed by a decline starting in 2007.
-In 2018 and 2019, consumption rebounded, while 2020 saw a sharp reduction due to the pandemic crisis, followed by a recovery in 2021 and a further increase in 2022.
-Road transport and fossil fuels account for the predominant share.
-Several critical issues characterize the national transport system, which remains far from the ambitious 2030 and 2050 European targets for fuel consumption in the transport sector.
+The indicator quantifies fuel consumption in the transport sector, with the aim of reducing and/or diversifying it.
+Energy consumption in the transport sector has shown a rising trend since the 1990s, followed by a decline starting in 2007.
+A recovery in consumption was observed in 2018 and 2019, while the sharp reduction in 2020 is attributable to the COVID-19 pandemic.
+This was followed by a rebound in 2021 and a further increase in 2022 and 2023.

 Data aggiornamento scheda: